 What cut of beef is used for shredded beef?

 There are so many things that pair well with shredded beef tacos!
-Here are a few of my favorite toppings, sides and drinks:
+Serve the beef flour tortillas or corn tortillas.
+Here are a few of my favorite toppings, sides, and drinks:

 If you and your significant other love tacos then you need to make this recipe for Valentine's Day together!
 You can either put it in the slow cooker in the morning and spend the evening preparing all the toppings and margs or you can prepare it together and throw it in the crock pot for a couple hours.